Best Jobs for Career Changers

 Changing careers doesn’t have the stigma it used to carry.
 According to the Bureau of Labor Statistics, these days, the average person spends about four years with one employer before moving on.

 When you’re changing career paths, finding a job where you can excel is about being able to utilize your transferable skills.
 It’s about showing employers how your transferable skills make you uniquely qualified.
 Fortunately, there are many jobs available that are performed best by people with diverse employment backgrounds.
-In this post, we’ll be walking through the best career change jobs to look into for the new year.
+In this post, we’ll be walking through the best career change options to look into for the new year.

 Career Change Option: Market Research